rojo-rbx/rbx-dom/format/binary.md

 ### Referent
 **Type Marker `0x13`**
 The `Referent` type represents a specific Instance in the file and is stored as an [Int32](#int32).
 After untransforming a referent, a value of `-1` represents the so-called 'null referent'.
-In a `PROP` chunk, a null referent represents a property with no set value (an example would `ObjectValue.Value` by default).
+In a `PROP` chunk, a null referent represents a property with no set value: for example, the default value of `ObjectValue.Value`.

 An array of Referents is stored as an array of Int32s, and as a result they are subject to [byte interleaving](#byte-interleaving).
 When reading an array of Referents, they must be read accumulatively.
 That is to say that the 'actual' value of the referent is the value of the read value plus the preceding one.